-Where the Industry Stands
+Where the Industry Stands: International Payment Solutions

 A number of FinTech companies give individuals easy and cost-effective means to make cross-border fund transfers, but not many offer B2B international payment services.
 This can be a possible risk for businesses looking to extend credit to international buyers.

 Some leading players that already dabble in this space include TransferWise, WorldFirst, OFX, Remitr, and Revolut.

 Another existing problem of limited reach is set to change with time.
 However, most of the companies that currently provide B2B international payment services are suited for small and mid-sized enterprises, and big businesses still need to turn to banks.
 Large enterprises are looking for affordable, digital means to extend credit to their business buyers.

 It is estimated that B2B international payments will get to around $218 trillion by 2022, which is a noticeable increase from the existing $150 trillion.
-Compare this to the global GDP of around $80 trillion in 2017, and you get a better perspective of size.
+Compare this to the global GDP of around $85 trillion in 2020, and you get a better perspective of size.

 Banks can also benefit by adopting technological changes on their own or partnering with FinTech companies that already have the expertise.